hsauro/FMX-Skia-Tips/README.md

 A list of tips for users of skia and FMX

-1. How to draw a line or bezier curve witha rounded end?
+1. How to draw a line or bezier curve witha rounded end
-2. How to create a dotted line?
+2. How to create a dotted line
-3. How to draw a bezier curve using skia?
+3. How to draw a bezier curve using skia
 4. How to draw circles
-5. How do I clear the canvas?
+5. How to clear the canvas
-6. How to draw a rounded rectangle?
+6. How to draw a rounded rectangle
-7. How to draw some Text?
+7. How to draw some Text
-8. How to draw a simple linear gradient?
+8. How to draw a simple linear gradient
+9. How to draw an oval.
+10.

 **1. How to draw a line or bezier curve witha rounded end?**